MOUNTAIN PLEASURE HORSE ASSOCIATION

 V. BOARD OF DIRECTORS

-The board of Directors shall consist of nine members, who must be members in good standing of the Mountain Pleasure Horse Association.
-All Board Members of the Association shall be elected to a term to two years and their terms shall be staggered so that four members’ terms expire one year and five members’ terms expire the following year.
+The board of Directors shall consist of seven members and two alternates, who must be members in good standing of the Mountain Pleasure Horse Association.
+All Board Members of the Association shall be elected to a term of five years.
 The Board of Directors must have a quorum of five members present to conduct business.

 Directors or the Association shall be elected by a majority vote of all Association members’ casting votes.
-The election of these directors shall be conducted by mail in December of each year.
+The election of these directors shall be conducted by mail in December of the expiration year.
 Only one member of a family (a family being the head of household and all legal dependents) can serve on the Board of Directors at any one time.
 In the event more than one member of a household is nominated, the one getting the most votes shall serve.
-Prior to each election, the president will at a regular meeting of the Mountain Pleasure Horse Association appoint a nomination committee of no less than seven members to prepare a nomination ballot for each vacancy to be filled.
+Prior to each election, the Board will hold open nominations and will prepare a nomination ballot for each vacancy to be filled.
 The list need not contain more than one nominee for each position.
-The nomination ballot will be presented at the next meeting of the Mountain Pleasure Horse Association for additional nominations from the floor, flowing which it will become to election ballot.
 This ballot will be mailed to each and every eligible member.

-The Board of Directors will have the authority to conduct the general business of the Mountain Pleasure Horse Association, however, two-thirds of response from the general membership will be required on any decisions concerning the Bylaws of the Mountain Pleasure Horse Association.
+The Board of Directors will have the authority to conduct the general business of the Mountain Pleasure Horse Association, however, two-thirds of response from the general membership will be required on any decisions concerning the Bylaws of the Mountain Pleasure Horse Association with the exception of changes proposed for Section II-The Horse and Section III-Registration which require approval from the Board of Trustees.

 Any Board Member that is ABSENT FOR THREE CONSECTUTIVE BOARD MEETINGS WILL AUTOMATICALLY BE REMOVED FROM THE MPHA BOARD.
 Also, ANY BOARD MEMBER MISSING MORE THAN FOUR BOARD MEETINGS IN ONE YEAR WILL AUTOMATICALLY BE REMOVED FROM THE MPHA BOARD.
 Replacing any removed Board Members will be done according to the current MPHA By Laws.